hBilal-Zia/libaas_app/README.md

 •	Virtual Try-On (allow users to try on outfits virtually using augmented reality)<br>

 <h1>Backend (Flask) </h1>
-•	Built using Flask and Python
+•	Built using Flask and Python <br>
-•	Uses the ResNet50 model to classify images of clothing items
+•	Uses the ResNet50 model to classify images of clothing items <br>
-•	Integrates with the OpenWeatherMap API to retrieve current weather data
+•	Integrates with the OpenWeatherMap API to retrieve current weather data <br>
-•	Provides API endpoints for the frontend to retrieve recommended outfits
+•	Provides API endpoints for the frontend to retrieve recommended outfits <br>
-•	Features:
+<h2>Features</h2>
-•	User authentication and authorization
+•	User authentication and authorization <br>
-•	Wardrobe management (store and retrieve user wardrobe data)
+•	Wardrobe management (store and retrieve user wardrobe data) <br>
-•	Outfit recommendation algorithm (uses ResNet50 and user data to generate recommendations)
+•	Outfit recommendation algorithm (uses ResNet50 and user data to generate recommendations) <br>
-•	Push notification service (sends notifications to users) Files and Folders:
+•	Push notification service (sends notifications to users) <br>
-•	flutter_app: contains the Flutter frontend code
-•	flask_api: contains the Flask backend code
-•	models: contains the ResNet50 model and other machine learning models
-•	utils: contains utility functions for image processing and API integration
-•	database: contains the database schema and migration scripts

 <h1>How to Run</h1>
 1. Clone the repository and navigate to the flutter_app folder